What is a subluxated rib – rib out of place/out of alignment symptoms?

 Symptoms of a subluxated rib – rib out of place/alignment symptoms

 The major subluxated rib symptoms are pain, in all forms of it – short, long, sharp, dull, stabbing.
-Most people with subluxated rib symptoms usually report pain during breathing, pain under the chest, chest pain and the classic rib subluxation symptom such as pain while lying in bed, etc.
+Most people with subluxated rib symptoms usually report pain during breathing, pain under the chest, chest pain and classic rib subluxation symptom such as pain while lying in bed, etc.

 If any of the nerves around the subluxated rib was compressed at the time of the injury, then tingling sensation and numbness might be experienced.
 Another rib subluxation symptom in which a higher percentage of people report is muscle spasms.